 View from the main bedroom

-The kitchen has very recently been refitted and is well equipped, with plenty of crockery, glassware, utensils, saucepans and oven to tableware.
+The kitchen has recently been refitted and is well equipped, with plenty of crockery, glassware, utensils, saucepans and oven to tableware.
 We enjoy our food so have ensured that the kitchen provides home from home facilities.

 There is a combination microwave and cafetiere.